OutSystems/docs-product/src/develop/ui/patterns/web/structure/columns.md

 | TabletBehavior (BreakColumns Identifier): Optional | Defines how the columns are displayed on tablets.
 The predefined options for the tablet behavior are: <p><ul><li>All</li><li>First</li><li>Last</li><li>Middle</li><li>None (default).</li></ul></p><p>See below for an example of how each setting displays.</p>|
 | PhoneBehavior (BreakColumns Identifier): Optional | Defines how the columns are displayed on phones.
 The predefined options for the phone behavior are: <p><ul><li>All (default).</li><li>First</li><li>Last</li><li>Middle</li><li>None</li></ul></p><p>See below for an example of how each setting displays.</p>|
 | ExtendedClass (Text): Optional  |Add custom style classes to the Columns UI Pattern.
 You define your [custom style classes](../../../../../develop/ui/look-feel/css.md) in your application using CSS. <p>Examples <ul><li>_Blank_ - No custom styles are added (default value)</li><li>_''myclass''_ - Adds the _myclass_ style to the Columns UI styles being applied.</li><li>_''myclass1'' ''myclass2''_ - Adds the _myclass1_ and _myclass2_ styles to the Columns UI styles being applied.</li></ul></p> |

+The following are examples of how the columns are displayed on each of the devices, depending on which property you select.

 **Entities.BreakColumns.None**